Graduateshotline

-Economics is the study of how resources are produced, allocated, and consumed by society in order to meet the needs of individuals or groups and satisfy human wants.
+Economics studies how resources are produced, allocated, and consumed by society to meet the needs of individuals or groups and satisfy human wants.
 A degree in Economics equips you with an array of specialized analytical skills that you can apply in various industries, according to your interests.
-The skills you will acquire during your degree program are highly sought-after and will set you up for an exciting career in business, finance, government, or academia.
+The skills you will acquire during your degree program are highly sought-after and will set you up for an exciting business, finance, government, or academia career.

 Your career in economics begins at university, where you will complete your undergraduate degree.
 Depending on where you attend school, you may have the option to choose whether you will pursue a Bachelor of Arts (B.A.) or Bachelor of Science (B.S.) in Economics.
 The two programs will differ in their admission and graduation requirements.
-Which one you choose depends on your personal interests, abilities, and ultimate career goals.
+Your choice depends on your interests, abilities, and ultimate career goals.

-For students who are interested in using their qualitative analytical skills to explain social phenomena, or applying their understanding of economics to solve challenging public policy issues, then a B.A. program is a good fit.
-However, if developing strong quantitative mathematical skills is a more thrilling prospect, then you will be happier in a B.S. program that requires higher-level math and science courses.
+A B.A. program is a good fit for students interested in using their qualitative analytical skills to explain social phenomena or applying their understanding of economics to solve challenging public policy issues.
+However, if developing strong quantitative mathematical skills is a thrilling prospect, you will be happier in a B.S. program that requires higher-level math and science courses.

 Graduate Studies: M.A. in Economics versus M.B.A.